mamun2519/workshop/react-design-patterns/readme.md

 ## Function as Children Prop Pattern

 The Function as Children Prop (also known as Render Props with children) pattern in React allows passing a function as the children prop to a component.
 This function receives data or state from the component and returns JSX, making the component flexible and reusable.

+### **Why is it Important?**

+Enhances Reusability – Instead of duplicating logic, different components can use the same logic but customize rendering.
+Promotes Separation of Concerns (SoC) – The logic and UI rendering are decoupled, making maintenance easier.
+Flexible Component Customization – The parent component can fully control how the child is rendered.
+Note:

+Any time we need hooks we can use Function as Children Prop Pattern.
+It won’t introduce any junk inside the JSX but provides enhanced functionalities.
+Any time you need complex logic or flow inside JSX use Children Prop Pattern.